cysouw/diathesis/text/c13_zumInfinitive.md

 - Die Friedensverhandlungen im Jemen sind zum Erliegen gekommen.^[~~DWDS~~: Die Zeit, 07.07.2017 (online).]
 :::

 Besides this stative usage, there are a few other sentence patterns that look similar, but have to be distinguished from it.
 First, there is an adverbial structure with a teleological meaning 'with the goal to', which can be paraphrase in German with *um zu* [@next a].
-This is a widespread possibility for a *zum‑Infinitiv* that is not specific for a combination with *kommen*.
+This is a widespread possibility for a *zum‑Infinitiv* that is not specific for a combination with *kommen* (see [@sec:zuminfinitive-teleological]).
 Second, there is an interpretation of *kommen zu* meaning 'to have time for' [@next b].
 In this usage, the preposition *zu* is a governed preposition and can be paraphrased in German with *dazu+zu‑Infinitiv* [@next c].
 This is a lexically separate meaning of the verb *kommen*.
 Third, there is a highly frequent fixed expression *zum Tragen kommen* 'to bring to bear' [@next d].
 All these sentence patterns do not appear to have any relationship with the stative *kommen+zum‑Infinitiv* discussed above in [@last].

 ::: ex
 - Kaum jemand sei zum Baden gekommen.^[~~DWDS~~: Die Zeit, 18.05.2017, Nr.
 21.] \